dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Gaode-Map.md

 keywords: [Android GSDemo, Gaode Map, waypoint mission demo]
 ---

-*If you come across any mistakes or bugs in this tutorial, please let us know using a Github issue, a post on the DJI forum.
+*If you come across any mistakes or bugs in this tutorial, please let us know by sending emails to dev@dji.com.
 Please feel free to send us Github pull request and help us fix any issues.*

 ---